kimieta/EvolveProgram-PythonDataAanlysis/Session1/README.md

 #### Data Analysis 1.ipynb
 contents:
 * Reading files
+   * CSV files
-    * Importing Libraries
+   * Text files
-    * Loading Data
+   * Excel files
+   * Files from a different working directory
+   * Python built in datasets
-*  Summarizing and describing Data
+* Summarising and describing data
-    * Measures of central tendency (center position of a distribution for a data set)
+   * Measures of central tendency
-        * mean, median and mode
-    * Measures of variability or dispersion (spread of distribution)
+   * Measures of variability or dispersion
-        * variance or standard deviation, coefficient of variation, minimum and maximum values, IQR (Interquartile Range), skewness and kurtosis

-*  Correlation and Covariance
+* Correlation and covariance